pyrooka/winremote/README.md

 - `.\winremote.exe install`: install the service
 - `.\winremote.exe uninstall`: uninstall the service

+## Notes
+- If you have firewall, you have to create a rule to allow incoming TCP connections on the specific port

 ## TODO
 - token auth
 - install/uninstall copy the executable to e.g. sys32 and run from there